-We purpose to glorify God by making disciples of all nations.
+Our purpose is to glorify God by making disciples of all nations.

 2. By making disciples

-• Divine Dependence - We rely on God’s power rather than our own wisdom.
-We do this through worship, prayer, and faithful obedience to Scripture.
+• Divine Dependence - We must rely on God’s power rather than our own wisdom.
+The church in the book of Acts depended upon the indwelling power of the Holy Spirit.
+We do this through worship, prayer, and abiding in Christ.

-• Authentic Community - We focus on being a faith family that loves one another and shares common life together.
+• Authentic Community - We desire to be a family of believers who love one another and share common life together.
 Such relationships reflect the gospel’s power by uniting different people in Christ.
+This is best done through our small group ministry.

 • Selfless Service - We value people over programs and others over self.
 This means we prioritize relationships and model generosity by using our gifts to build up the body of Christ.